PlaidCloud/website/content/en/docs/concepts/storage/dynamic-provisioning.md

 ## Using Dynamic Provisioning

 Users request dynamically provisioned storage by including a storage class in their `PersistentVolumeClaim`.
-Before Kubernetes v1.6, this was done via the `volume.beta.kubernetes.io/storage-class` annotation.
+Before PlaidCloud v1.6, this was done via the `volume.beta.PlaidCloud.io/storage-class` annotation.
 However, this annotation is deprecated since v1.9.
 Users now can and should instead use the `storageClassName` field of the `PersistentVolumeClaim` object.
 The value of this field must match the name of a `StorageClass` configured by the